LinuxCommandLibrary

 init

-Initializes git-crypt for the repository.
-This creates a .gitattributes file and sets up the necessary encryption keys.
+Initializes git-crypt for the current repository.
+This must be done once per repository to set up the encryption key.

 DESCRIPTION